Here you will find frequently asked questions about ceremonies.

 Who can be witnesses?

+When you get married or form a civil partnership, you must have two witnesses to sign the marriage/civil partnership schedule.
 Anyone can be witnesses, as long as they understand what they’re witnessing.
 We therefore recommend that they speak English and are of an age to understand the meaning and purport of a marriage and civil partnership ceremony, however this is not set in law.
 They do not need to bring ID with them.

 Can you notarise or legalise my certificate(s)?